bohendo/my-clippings/highlights/hp-and-the-methods-of-rationality.md

  - loc 18833 - Even if it’s sad, I think that’s part of the environment that creates what Dumbledore calls a hero - people who don’t have anyone else to shove final responsibility onto, and that’s why they form the mental habit of tracking everything themselves.”*

+ - loc 26054 - What is deadlier than hate, and flows without limit?
+“Indifference,” Harry whispered aloud, the secret of a spell he would never be able to cast;